Riverscapes/arcGNAT/Segment-Stream-Network.md

 and junction points representing confluences for stream reaches with the same stream order value.

-Several segmentation method options are available (see Segmentation Method section below).
+The tool offers three segmentation methods for handling the 'leftover' or 'slivers' of stream length that occur when a stream reach is not equally divisible by the user-provided segmentation length.  (see Segmentation Method section below).
 [[images/seg_methods.png]]

 _______________________________________________________________